cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 - Use FreeNAND to transfer configurations, sys, titles and tickets to another Nintendo DSi from a SD NAND
 - Display an image (referred to as the boot splash) on system launch

+## Where can I find homebrew applications?

+- [Universal DB](https://db.universal-team.net/ds) has most modern homebrew, with nice search and sorting to keep track of what's been updated recently.
+- [GameBrew](https://www.gamebrew.org/wiki/List_of_DS_homebrew_applications) has a lot of older homebrew, however many will only work on flashcards.

 ## What should I know before starting?

 - On Windows, it's recommended to [show file extensions](file-extensions-(windows)) if you are using the default File Explorer